Shakirhusain12th1990/apnacollege-demo/README.md

 # apnacollege-demo
-this is for the test
+This is for the test
+Author - Shakir Husain